jooaogbriel/messenger/README.md

 - Group chats and one-on-one messaging
 - Message attachments and file sharing
 - User profile customization and settings
-- How to write POST, GET, and DELETE routes in route handlers (app/api)
-- How to fetch data in server React components by directly accessing the database (WITHOUT API! like Magic!)
 - Handling relations between Server and Child components in a real-time environment
 - Creating and managing chat rooms and channels